 - You will be required to complete entrance counseling if you are a first-time borrower.

 - If undecided about accepting the Direct Loan, accept it for now.
 You can decline it up until the point it is disbursed.

 - The amount awarded each semester is the maximum you may earn during that semester (first day of classes to last day of exams).
 You will receive a paycheck every two weeks, not a lump sum payment.
 The hours/week designation after the Federal Work-Study award is only a guide for the student and supervisor.
 Following those hours precisely may result in under- or over-utilization; therefore, you are advised to check frequently with your supervisor regarding hours worked and hours remaining in each semester's award.

 - You must complete the Federal Work-Study attachment to your award letter, by the designated deadline, to accept/decline the award.
 You will receive notification at a later date concerning job placement.

-- The Financial Aid Office assumes no responsibility for replacing any or reinstating financial aid you decline or become ineligible to receive.
+- The Office of Financial Aid and Scholarships assumes no responsibility for replacing any or reinstating financial aid you decline or become ineligible to receive.